FionaCLin/epipro/Reports/Management Information.md

 ## Team coordination and communication

 Our agile workflow will involve weekly stand-up meetings where we identify what tasks have been completed, what tasks are still in progress, and any obstacles which prevent us from completing our tasks.
-This will further be facilitated online by the project management application, Trello.
+This will further be facilitated online by the project management application, **Trello**.
 Trello will allow the team to observe our work flow and progress within the current sprint.
 It helps upheld a level of accountability for completing our tasks on time.

-Version control within our project will be provided be Github and Git.
+Version control within our project will be provided be **Github** and **Git**.
 This will enable members to work individually on our given tasks through branching, whilst an up-to-date version can be merged into between team members.

-We will also use Slack as our online communication channel of our current progress.
-Slack allows the creation of conversation channels for specific members, such as the back-end and front-end
+We will also use **Slack** as our online communication channel of our current progress.
+Slack allows the creation of conversation channels for specific members, such as the back-end and front-end development groups.
+Slack can also be setup to connect to Github, where the channels can be notified of multiple Github events.